Interview Query

 3. Provide Clear Recommendations

-• Merchant Partnerships - Identify the top merchants from the data in terms of average order value and orders per day.
-This data could used to reward these merchants through promotions or advertising and strength partnerships with these high-growth stores.
+• Merchant Partnerships - Identify the top merchants from the data regarding average order value and daily orders.
+This data could used to reward these merchants through promotions or advertising and strengthen partnerships with these high-growth stores.

 • Operational Efficiency - Identify the longest wait times in the delivery chain.
 This insight helps identify potential breakdowns in the delivery chain.
 How can you use this information to reduce delivery times?

-• Average Wages for Dashers - With the provided data, you could find the average tip amount, daily tip amount earned per driver, etc. This can be used as a marketing tool to encourage Dasher sign-ups.
+• Average Wages for Dashers—The provided data shows the average tip amount and daily tip amount earned per driver.
+This can be used as a marketing tool to encourage Dasher sign-ups.

 These are just a few of the insights you could generate.
-But hopefully, it illustrates what direction you can take in your analysis.
+Hopefully, they illustrate what direction you can take in your analysis.
 Ultimately, your goal should be to provide compelling recommendations that showcase your ability to work with data and your business sense.

 DoorDash Case Study: Business Case Practice Problem